Skip to main content

 • “Regretfully, Relic has not improved the skirmish AI, so the game suffers some replayability limitations as a single-player experience.”

-• “Although the multiple-ending structure adds some potential replayability to this game, the story and the order of missions are mostly linear, and the frustrating final boss fight serves as a counterweight to the game's various strengths.”
+• “Although the multiple-ending structure adds some potential replayability to this game, the game itself, its story, and the order of missions are mostly arranged in a fairly linear fashion, and the frustrating final boss fight serves as a bit too much of a counterweight to this game's various strengths.”

 • music

-The music in the game is widely praised for its epic quality and atmospheric immersion, effectively enhancing the storytelling and gameplay experience.
-While some users note that the soundtrack may not surpass the original, the new compositions fit the game's themes well, and the voice acting is generally well-received, despite some uneven sound levels.
-Overall, the music contributes significantly to the gritty ambiance of the Warhammer 40,000 universe, making it a standout feature.
+The music in the game is widely praised for its epic quality and atmospheric immersion, effectively complementing the story and gameplay.
+While some users note that the soundtrack may not surpass the original, the new compositions fit the game's gothic themes well.
+However, there are complaints about uneven voice and sound levels, which can detract from the overall experience.

 • “The new grim soundtracks on the chaos gothic-themed maps are nice and fit the setting well.”